 What Is The Difference Between Leg Curl Machines?

-the strength curve, so it is important to vary what machine is used.
-The goal should be to strive to have balanced strength throughout the entire strength curve in order to prevent muscle imbalances.
-In order to lift weights for longevity, program design needs to be customized to your abilities while working a logical progression.
+Does it matter which machine you use?
+As noted above, each machine hits a different part of the strength curve so it is important to vary which machine is used.
+The goal should be to have balanced strength throughout the entire strength curve in order to prevent muscle imbalances.
+When lifting weights for longevity, program design needs to be customized to your abilities while working a logical progression.

 Your trainer may often tell you to make sure you are curling through the complete range of motion.
 Otherwise you are cutting yourself short for strength gains.
 Remember, strength is gained in the range it is trained!